 - 4.1 Consistency with past datasets is important to enable comparisons to be made over time.
 Nonetheless, stakeholders have indicated that they are keen to see improvements, even where this reduces consistency with historic data, provided any changes are clearly explained.
-Steer Davies Gleave has worked with the ORR to scope and implement methodological enhancements to address identified issues and utilise new data as it is made available whether this is from primary data collection (e.g. station counts), or industry systems such as TfL's Oyster Clicks Model (OCM). - 4.2 In the 2015/16 ODM a number of changes have been made to improve the dataset and these are explained in the rest of this chapter, together with some quantification of their impact.
-In most cases the quantifications of the impacts of the changes in the sections below are made with reference to the station usage entries and exits reported in the ORR's Estimates of Station Usage statistics which are also produced by Steer Davies Gleave and is based on the ODM.
+Steer Davies Gleave has worked with the ORR to scope and implement methodological enhancements to address identified issues and utilise new data as it is made available whether this is from primary data collection (e.g. station counts), or industry systems such as TfL's Oyster Clicks Model (OCM). - 4.2 In the 2016/17 ODM a number of changes have been made to improve the dataset and these are explained in the rest of this chapter, together with some quantification of their impact.
+In most cases the quantifications of the impacts of the changes in the sections below are made with reference to the station usage entries and exits reported in the ORR's Estimates of Station Usage statistics7 which are also produced by Steer Davies Gleave and is based on the ODM.
+It should be noted that the impact of methodological changes will not necessarily be visible in all presentations of the statistics.
+For example methodological changes that affect the allocation of journeys between stations within the same region will not have any impact on the Regional Rail Usage statistical release.